No booking fees on the app

 Edinburgh (Waverley) to Glasgow Queen Street train timetable

-Travelling from Edinburgh (Waverley) to Glasgow Queen Street, the fastest train takes 44m with an average travel time of 53m.
-89 trains are running daily, with the first departing at 06:00 and the last at 23:45.
-Stay updated with live train status, times, delays, and cancellations on TrainPal.
+From Edinburgh (Waverley) to Glasgow Queen Street, take the fastest train in 44m, typically 54m.
+Daily, 92 trains depart from Edinburgh (Waverley), with the first at 06:00 and the last at 23:45.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||